GenomicsAotearoa/long-read-assembly/docs/pages/day1b_familiarise_w_data.md

     ```

 **Now let's compare the data**<br>
 We are going to use a tool called NanoComp.
-This tool can take in multiple fastqs (or bams) and will create summary statistics and nice plots that show things like read length and quality scores.
+This tool can take in multiple FASTQs (or BAMs) and will create summary statistics and nice plots that show things like read length and quality scores.
 NanoComp has nano in the name, and has some ONT-specific functionality, but it can be used with PacBio data just fine.

 !!! terminal "code"